cohenerickson/Every-Scoreboard/README.md

 A tool to generate scoreboard objectives for Minecraft.

+Inspired by [every-scoreboard](https://github.com/samipourquoi/every-scoreboard) and updated to support the latest versions

 ## Compiling Scripts

 In order to run this script you need to have [NodeJS](https://nodejs.org/) installed on your system